NEONScience/NEON-Data-Skills/tutorials/Tabbed/NEON-general/code-packages/neonUtilities/neonUtilities-0.md

 you use it in a workflow you run repeatedly, keep in mind it will re-download the data every time.</p>
 <p><code>loadByProduct()</code> works on most observational (OS) and
-sensor (IS) data, but not on surface-atmosphere exchange (SAE) data, remote sensing (AOP) data, and some of the data tables in the microbial data products.
+sensor (IS) data, but not on surface-atmosphere exchange (SAE) data and remote sensing (AOP) data.
 For functions that download AOP data, see the
 <code>byFileAOP()</code> and <code>byTileAOP()</code> sections in this
 tutorial.
-For functions that work with SAE data, see the
+For SAE data, use <code>zipsByProduct()</code> and then
+<code>stackEddy()</code>, and see the
+<a href="https://www.neonscience.org/resources/learning-hub/tutorials/eddy-data-intro" target="_blank">flux
+data tutorial</a>.</p>
+<p>As of June 2026, NEON requires an API token for data downloads, to
+reduce bot scraping and improve user support.
+Tokens can be generated in NEON data portal user accounts - log in to your account or create one, and go to the API Tokens section.
+For best practices in storing and using tokens, follow the instructions
-<a href="https://www.neonscience.org/eddy-data-intro" target="_blank">NEON
+<a href="https://www.neonscience.org/resources/learning-hub/tutorials/api-token-setup" target="_blank">here</a>.</p>
-eddy flux data tutorial</a>.
-SAE functions are not yet available in Python.</p>
 <p>The inputs to <code>loadByProduct()</code> control which data to
 download and how to manage the processing:</p>
 <div id="r-2" class="section level3">